alter-sunset/RevitDriveFromOutside/README.md

 }
 ```

-  Then you have to deploy a listener that will monitor incoming messages.
+  2.Deploy a listener that will keep track of incoming messages.
-  (Here you have a simlpest solution I could think of: put config files (JSON) inside some folder, and tell your listener to periodically check for them).
+  (Here we have the simplest solution I could think of: put the configuration files (JSON) in some folder and tell your listener to check them periodically).
 ```c#
 ExternalTaskHandler externalTaskHandler = new(application, events);
 await externalTaskHandler.ListenForNewTasks(TimeSpan.FromMinutes(1));